 Terminology in relation to spatial perceptual deficits after stroke is inconsistent (Dai and Pérennou, 2021).
 Terms such as neglect, pushing behaviour and lateropulsion are used in the research literature (Pardo and Galen, 2019).
 How this terminology is interpreted in clinical practice is unclear.
 It is challenging to measure vertical perception deficits in the clinical setting and there is heterogeneity in how each of the modalities (subjective visual vertical, subjective haptic (tactile) vertical and subjective postural vertical) are measured (Pérennou et al, 2014; Piscicelli and Pérennou, 2017; Ferreira et al, 2021).
 It is unknown how vertical perception deficits are measured by rehabilitation therapists.

 AQ: please add a few sentences in to explain how your research is novel and what it adds to the literature

+The authors are unaware of any previous research that explores rehabilitation therapists’ knowledge and understanding of vertical perception deficits following stroke.
+This research will highlight how vertical perception deficits are recognized, assessed and managed by rehabilitation therapists.
+This will allow the development of more robust assessment and treatment strategies relevant to current clinical practice, and therefore improve outcomes for stroke survivors with vertical perception deficits.

 Aims